cubeanimataz/CRAFTWORLD3/README.md

+# UNDER CONSTRUCTION
+Do not attempt to use this build of CRAFTWORLD3 yet - I am currently working on updating it and it should be available again soon!
+Please check back later and regularly.
+To ensure that you know if this is available or not, a status tracker is now here below!

+# STATUS
+Currently NOT ready for use.
+Check back later.

 # CRAFTWORLD3
 An incremental roguelike RPG sandbox addon for Garry's Mod, intended for use with Sandbox.
 This is just a hobby project, don't take its programming too seriously!
 (Though you probably will anyway.)